Insomniac Games: PlayStation 3 era (2006–2012)

 Mark Cerny gave advice on multiple Insomniac games.

 While Insomniac was handling the development of the Ratchet & Clank franchise, the team wanted to work on something else.
 With the launch of the PlayStation 3, the team thought users of the new console would be more mature than those of its predecessors and wanted to develop a game to cater for them.
 They thought the studio should not specialize in one genre.
 This new project was part of Insomniac's expansion; the company wanted to have multiple projects in parallel development.
 This project began development after the completion of Deadlocked.
 The team agreed to develop something different for a different platform.
 Inspired by Starship Troopers, Resistance: Fall of Man was Insomniac's first first-person shooter after Disruptor.
 To make the game stand-out, they experimented with turning it into a squad-based shooter and introducing giant lizard enemies which were later scrapped.
 Sony recommended Insomniac to change its lizard antagonist because they were not fun to play with.
 Furthermore, the team disagreed about the game's setting.

 Cerny wanted to set the game—proposed as a "space opera" game—during World War I, but this was later changed to World War II because the developers wanted to introduce extreme weaponry to the game.
 It was shifted to the 1950s because the team considered the market for World War II shooters was over-saturated at that time.
-Resistance: Fall of Man was a launch title for the PlayStation 3; the team said developing a new game for the console was a challenge because they had to work quickly to meet its target release window.
+Resistance: Fall of Man was a launch title for the PlayStation 3; the team said developing a new game for the console was a challenge because it had to work quickly to meet its target release window.
 The game was a financial and critical success, despite causing controversy over the use of Manchester Cathedral.
 The development of the sequel soon began; the team wanted to drastically change the game, leading to internal debate between staff members.
 The sequel, Resistance 2, was released in 2008.